 Fairport is a somewhat small village located in the state of New York.
-With a population of 5,384 people and eight constituent neighborhoods, Fairport is the 305th largest community in New York.
-Much of the housing stock in Fairport was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 5,336 people and eight constituent neighborhoods, Fairport is the 305th largest community in New York.
+Fairport has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Fairport is a decidedly white-collar village, with fully 90.99% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Fairport is a village of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Fairport who work in sales jobs (16.25%), office and administrative support (12.69%), and teaching (10.74%).